Seven factors contribute to the health and wellbeing of individuals and communities (Stallman, 2017). These are:

 - Responsive parenting.
 Parenting that is responsive to the developmental needs of a child helps him/her develop a positive self-concept, language and social skills, self-regulation and management skills, independence, problem-solving and help-seeking skills.

 - Belonging.
 The skills learnt through responsive parenting enable the development and maintenance of healthy relationships with others that provides the person with a sense of belonging and support.

 - Healthy Behaviours.
 Sleep, nutrition, physical activity, and mastery and pleasurable activities are essential for health, wellbeing, and learning.

 - Coping.
 Life is bumpy.
-Having healthy coping strategies to use when stressed or distressed is essential for health and wellbeing.
+Having healthy coping strategies to use when stressed or distressed and believing you can cope are essential for health and wellbeing.
 These can include self-soothing, distraction, relaxing activities, social support, and professional support.